WillBerner/COMP410/README.md

 A4: Splay Tree implemented as a BST

-A5: Directed Graph of edges and nodes with a topological sort algorithm
+A5: Directed Graph with a topological sort algorithm